cansyl/MDeePred/README.md

 ## How to re-produce performance comparison results for MDeePred and other methods
 * Clone the Git Repository
-* Download the target matrices
+* Download the target matrices and copy them under **target_feature_vectors** of the corresponding dataset
+    * Download target features for Davis and Filtered Davis [here](https://www.dropbox.com/preview/CanSyL%20In-silico/MDeePred/Davis_DavisFiltered/davis_filtered_davis_target_feature_vectors_LEQ500.tar.gz?role=work)
-* Run the following commands for each category
+* Run the below commands for each dataset

 #### Explanation of Parameters
 **--chln**: number of neurons in compound hidden layers (default: 1024_1024)